TomBombadyl/vesuvius_challenge/STEPS_PER_EPOCH_GUIDE.md

 steps_per_epoch = len(dataset) // batch_size
 ```

+**Example:**
+- Dataset: 10,000 images
+- Batch size: 32
+- Steps per epoch: 10,000 / 32 = 312 steps
+- **Result:** Model sees all 10,000 images exactly once per epoch

 **Pros:**
 - ✅ Model sees all data each epoch
 - ✅ Consistent learning signal
 - ✅ Standard practice for most tasks
 - ✅ Easy to track progress (epoch = full dataset)
+- ✅ Intuitive: "epoch" means "one pass through all data"

 **Cons:**
 - ❌ Can be slow for large datasets
 - ❌ Fixed time per epoch (hard to adjust)
+- ❌ Requires knowing exact dataset size upfront

 **When to Use:**
 - Small to medium datasets (< 100K samples)
 - When you want standard epoch semantics
 - When dataset size is fixed and known
+- **Example:** CIFAR-10 (50K images), ImageNet (1.2M images)

+**Why NOT for Patch-Based Training:**
+- Your `PatchDataset` doesn't have a fixed size - it generates patches randomly on-the-fly
+- Each volume can produce thousands of different patches (depending on where you sample)
+- With random sampling + augmentations, you could theoretically generate infinite unique patches
+- There's no "complete dataset" to iterate through

 ---